aieng-lab/llm-voicechat-demo/README.md

 ```

 4. You need two terminal windows at llm-voicechat-demo/Code directory
-    - In the first terminal run:
+    - In the first terminal run (if you're using Docker, you don't need to run the backend, because it's already running.
+Just run the GUI):
     ```
     python FlaskSocketIO_backend.py
     ```